I like to give solutions vs. present problems.

 When you come here, it’s “our little secret.”

 No one has to know you are searching for a solution to your problem.
 I’m not concerned with a million comments on my posts.
 I’m not concerned with how much you “share” my content on your Facebook, Twitter or any other network (I understand that in doing so someone may catch on to your secret).

 I’m concerned with helping you.
 One person at a time.
 One solution closer to allowing you to feel better.

 And that is why you barely know I have colitis.

-I’m hiding with you, while truly attempting to provide:
+I am hiding with you while truly attempting to provide solutions, not problems.